Ryan Gill, Engineer

 Getting your annual service done is a great way to check what state your boiler is in.
 Not only does it keep your warranty valid, but also makes sure your boiler is working as it should so you don’t get any surprises further down the line.
 Think of it as an MOT for your boiler.

 If you’d like an annual service with BOXT then we’re more than happy to do that for you.
-All you need to do is sign up to one of our home cover plans, either our service plan or our Protect+ plan.
+All you need to do is sign up for our boiler service plan.

-At just £7.99 per month, when you sign up to the BOXT service plan you receive your annual service and a Gas Safe certificate.
+From just £8.99 per month, when you sign up to the BOXT service plan you receive your annual service and a Gas Safe certificate.
 Then, when we think you're due an annual service, we’ll contact you one month before the anniversary of your installation to arrange a time and date that’s best for you.

 A top boiler can last anywhere between 10 and 15 years sometimes, but in those years there can be big technological advancements in the world of boilers.
 Newer boilers tend to be much more efficient than older models.
 The more efficient the boiler, the more money you can save on your energy bills.